Skip to Content

 Records Review

-A records review compiles current knowledge about previous archaeological work conducted and cultural resources found in or near a project area.
+A records review compiles the knowledge about the previous archaeological work conducted and cultural resources found in or near a project area.
 This is a useful preliminary indicator of cultural resources sensitivity during the due diligence process.
 It can also be a first step in evaluating alternatives during the early phases of a project.

 Survey